 What to do

-- Eat several frequent snacks throughout the day, rather than 3 large meals.
+- Eat several snacks throughout the day, rather than 3 large meals.

 - Avoid liquids with meals, or take only small sips of liquids to keep from feeling full early (unless you need liquids to help swallow or for dry mouth).
 Drink most of your liquids between meals.

-- Make eating more enjoyable by setting the table with pretty dishes and playing your favorite music, watching television, or eating with someone.
+- Make eating more enjoyable by setting the table with pretty dishes, playing your favorite music, watching TV, or eating with someone.

 - Be as physically active as you can.
 Start off slowly, and increase your activity over time as you feel stronger.
 Sometimes a short walk an hour or so before meals can help you feel hungry.